NGT2+ meets all criteria

 Free print image design software

-Allen NGT2+ runs reliably in three-shift operation
+Allen NGT2+ runs stably in three-shift operation

-For more information, visit www.hahn-schickard.de.
+For more info, visit www.hahn-schickard.de.